-In c#, the event is a message which is sent by an object to indicate that particular action is going to happen.
-The action could be caused either by a button click, mouse movements or by some other programming logic.
+In c#, the event is a message sent by an object to indicate that particular action will happen.
+The action could be caused either by a button click, mouse movements, or other programming logic.
 The object that raises an event is called an event sender.

 Generally, an event is nothing but something special that is going to happen.
-For example, Microsoft or Google will conduct Build / Keynote events to announce their new features or products and they will notify about their events to the users either through an email or advertisements.
+For example, Microsoft or Google will conduct Build / Keynote events to announce their new features or products.
+They will notify about their events to the users either through email or advertisements.
 Here Google or Microsoft is a publisher who conducts (or raises) an event and users become a subscriber to attend (or handle) the event.

 Now we will see how to create and use events in c# to notify other classes or objects when something of interest happens.

-In c#, events are the encapsulated delegates so first, we need to define a delegate before we declare an event inside of a class by using event
+In c#, events are the encapsulated delegates, so first, we need to define a delegate before we declare an event inside of a class by using event keyword.

 // Declare the delegate